dagargo/elektroid/README.md

 # Elektroid

-Elektroid is a GNU/Linux sample transfer application for Elektron devices.
+Elektroid is a GNU/Linux transfer application for Elektron devices.
 It includes the `elektroid` GUI application and the `elektroid-cli` CLI application.
 Elektroid has been reported to work with Model:Samples, Digitakt and Analog Rytm mk1 and mk2.

 ## Installation